-That guy whom you share the house with?
-He's the love of your life — remember?
+That person whom you share the house with?
+The love of your life — remember?
 With the endless stress of daily responsibilities and getting the kids from one place to another, it can be tough to keep those same loving feelings that you felt when you said "I do."

 But while you can't exactly take an impromptu vacation or spend hours in bed like you did as newlyweds, there are some fun (and exciting!) ways to rekindle your relationship.
-Challenge yourself to fall back in love with your husband this month with these 30 tips.
-(We bet he'll be glad you read this!)
+Challenge yourself to fall back in love with your spouse this month with these 30 tips.

 Sure, knowing everything about each other is comfortable, but it's no recipe for romance, says psychologist Harriet Lerner, author of "Marriage Rules: A Manual for the Married and the Coupled Up."

 2. Get closer by finding some distance in your marriage.